Skip to Content

 It is always hot in Australia

-No seriously though Australia has 8 territories and states and the climate varies greatly in each.
-While there are 4 seasons in most of the country in the north you get 2, the wet, and the dry.
+No, seriously, though, Australia has 8 territories and states, and the climate varies greatly in each.
+While there are 4 seasons in most of the country in the north, you get 2, the wet and the dry.

 a snowman with a blue hat and scarf

-Boomerangs always come back
+Boomerangs always come back.

-Boomerang throwing is now a serious international sport with apparently Germany and the USA leading the way at the world championships.
-Apparently, no-one from Australia has won in the 31 years the competition has been running.
+Boomerang throwing is now a serious international sport, with Germany and the USA apparently leading the way at the world championships.
+Apparently, no one from Australia has won in the 31 years the competition has been running.

 an australian boomerang is it an australian myth that they always come back?